codefaux/docker-dns-gen/README.md

 ## How it works

-docker-dns-gen sets up a container running dnsmasq and [docker-gen]. docker-gen generates a configuration for dnsmasq and reloads it when containers are started and stopped. dnsmasq resolves only these containers, to all ifaces.
+docker-dns-gen sets up a container running [dnsmasq](https://thekelleys.org.uk/dnsmasq/doc.html) and [docker-gen](https://github.com/nginx-proxy/docker-gen). docker-gen generates a configuration for dnsmasq and reloads it when containers are started and stopped. dnsmasq resolves only these containers, to all ifaces.